-Your golden retriever deserves a leash that matches your gorgeous entryway—but custom designer leashes start at $85.
-You’ve scrolled past those beautiful leather and rope leashes on Instagram, knowing your bank account can’t handle another splurge this month.
+Your golden retriever deserves a leash that matches your gorgeous entryway, but custom designer leashes can run you up to $85.
+You’ve scrolled past the beautiful leather and rope leashes on Instagram that are simply out of your price range this month.

-These 10 dog leash DIY designs cost under $15 each using materials from your local craft store.
-You’ll create Instagram-worthy leashes in under 2 hours—no sewing machine required.
-Pair your new custom leash with a gorgeous name for your next pup, and keep her coat photo-ready with homemade shampoo recipes that won’t strip natural oils.
-Your walks just became your favorite home accessory.
+These 10 dog leash DIY designs cost under $15 each and are created in under 2 hours.
+Make a gorgeous custom leash and name for your next pup and keep her coat looking fabulous with homemade shampoo recipes that won’t strip her natural oils.
+These DIY dog leashes will quickly become your favorite home accessory to bring with you on your walks.

 #1: Bright Pink Braided Rope Leash (Shock-Absorbing Comfort, Instantly Visible at Dusk)

-Grab 8 feet of marine-grade climbing rope (1/2-inch diameter works for dogs 15-75 pounds).
-Add one heavy-duty swivel clip rated for 500 pounds, available at hardware stores for $4.
-The vibrant pink shows up 50 feet away at twilight, so cars spot you crossing streets before headlights catch the reflective stuff that barely works.
+Eight feet of marine-grade climbing rope — one size large will work for dogs weighing 15 to 75 pounds — and one heavy-duty swivel clip, rated for 500 pounds, available at hardware stores for $4, make up your kit.
+The bright pink shows up from 50 feet away at twilight, making it more visible than the silvery reflective stuff that barely works when headlights catch it.

-Cut your rope to 6.5 feet total length.
-Thread it through the swivel clip’s ring, fold back 2 inches, and wrap tightly with waxed thread 15 times around both rope sections.
-For the handle, create a 6-inch loop at the opposite end.
-Braid three strands together for 4 inches of padded grip that won’t burn your palm when your dog lunges after squirrels.
-Seal both cut ends with a lighter flame for 3 seconds each to prevent unraveling.
+Cut your rope to be 6.5 feet long.
+Thread it through the ring on the swivel clip.
+Take back the other end 2 inches, and wrap tightly with waxed thread 15 times around both sections.
+For the handle, make a 6 inch loop at the other end.
+Braid the other three strands together for 4 inches at the handle end to make a padded grip.
+(It won’t burn your palm when you dog lunges after squirrels.)
+Seal the ends with a lighter for 3 seconds each to prevent unraveling.

-Test your knots by hanging a 20-pound weight from the clip overnight.
-If it holds, it’ll handle your dog’s pulling power safely.
+Just make sure to test your knots by hanging a 20-pound weight from the clip overnight.
+If the knot holds, it’ll safely handle your dog’s pulling power.

 📸 Photo credit: Instagram @woolandgrace